 - Always remain open-minded and avoid becoming defensive.

-- Find common grounds in areas to reach agreement.
+- Find common grounds in areas to reach an agreement.

 - Pause the conversation if it turns heated.